-New J-1 visiting scholars must wait at least ten calendar days after entering the U.S. and attending the Scholar Information Meeting (SIM).
+New J-1 visiting scholars must wait at least ten calendar days after entering the U.S. and reporting their arrival to the Berkeley International Office via the J Scholar Portal (https://io.berkeley.edu/scholar) before applying for an SSN.